fyras22/reefq/DEPLOY.md

 5. **Verify Deployment**
    - Once deployed, Vercel will provide a URL to access your application
    - Test the application's functionality on the live URL

+## Set Up GitHub Integration for Automatic Deployments

+For continuous deployment from GitHub:

+1. **Configure GitHub Integration**
+   - In your Vercel project settings, go to "Git"
+   - Ensure the GitHub repository is connected
+   - Set up branch deployments:
+     - Production branch: main
+     - Preview branches: all other branches

+2. **Set Up Production Branch Protection**
+   - In Vercel project settings, go to "Git Integration"
+   - Under "Production Branch", select "main"
+   - Enable "Protect Production Branch" to prevent direct pushes

+3. **Configure Auto-Deployment**
+   - In the same section, ensure "Auto-Deploy" is enabled
+   - This will automatically deploy changes when you push to GitHub

+4. **Enable Comment on Pull Requests**
+   - Enable "Comment on Pull Requests" to get deployment previews
+   - This helps review changes before merging to main

 ## Troubleshooting Build Errors